RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 - **On a Checkpoint, you only need to attempt problems you feel ready to take.** If you believe you need more time to study a Learning Target, you can skip the problem for that target on the Checkpoint and wait till the next round (usually 2 weeks later).
 - **On a Checkpoint, you only need to attempt problems if you still need or want to improve your rating on the Learning Target.** For example if you've earned a Mastery rating on Learning Target D.2, you do not have to attempt the problem for D.2 any more during the course.

-As mentioned, Checkpoints are not the only way to earn checks.
-For example, you might earn Mastery on a Learning Target by doing two successful Checkpoint problems; or one Checkpoint problem and a video; or by using some AEP work followed by a Checkpoint problem.
+As mentioned, **Checkpoints are not the only way to earn checks**.
+For example, you might earn Mastery on a Learning Target by doing two successful Checkpoint problems; or one Checkpoint problem and a video; or by using some AEP work followed by doing a Checkpoint problem successfully.
 You have options.
-However, to
+However, to keep the logistics from being overwhelming, there are just a few restrictions on those options:

+1. No more than one check per week can be earned through oral exams, videos, and AEPs.
+2. Video submissions will need to adhere by standards of video creation that will be posted to the course website.
+3. A Mastery rating